Recency Biased Causal Attention for Time-series Forecasting: EXPERIMENTS

-\emph{Powerformer} achieves state-of-the-art performance as we compare it against other state-of-the-art models in Table~\ref{tab:performance}. \emph{Powerformer} achieves the best performance in 47 forecasting tasks compared to the next best model (PatchTST) which achieves 17.
-We note that \emph{Powerformer} outperforms ETSformer in all tasks, further supporting our claim that how and where locally decaying attention weights are applied is crucial.
-Notably, \emph{Powerformer} outperforms One-Fits-All~\cite{zhou2023OFA} which is more than twice \emph{Powerformer's} size and is built from pre-trained GPT-2~\cite{radford2019language}.
+\paragraph{Results} Compared to our benchmarks (Table~\ref{tab:performance}), \emph{Powerformer} achieves the best performance against more complicated (FEDformer~\citep{zhou.fedformer.2022}, ETSformer~\citep{woo2022etsformerexponentialsmoothingtransformers}, One-Fits-All~\citep{zhou2023OFA}) models. \emph{Powerformer} achieves the best performance in 46 forecasting tasks compared to the next best model (PatchTST) which achieves 9.
+We note that \emph{Powerformer} outperforms ETSformer, which employs an exponential temporal decay without attention.
+This result reinforces the importance of correctly balancing RBCA's recency bias with attentions ability to learn data-dependent correlations.
+Notably, \emph{Powerformer} outperforms One-Fits-All~\citep{zhou2023OFA}, which is a pre-trained GPT-2 model more than twice \emph{Powerformer's} size.